-Requirements: 18 credits in Accounting, Business Administration, Economics, Global Business, Management and Marketing.
+Requirements: Select 18 credits in Accounting, Business Administration, Economics, Global Business, Management and Marketing.
 Nine (9) of the 18 credits must be upper division (excluding ACCT3960, BSNS3950 and BSNS3960).
 Students must meet with a Department of Business and Economics advisor to develop a program of study.
-Students must maintain a minimum GPA of 2.5 and receive a grade of C-or greater in all classes designated in the minor.
+Students must maintain a minimum GPA of 2.5 and receive a grade of C- or greater in all classes designated in the minor.
 (Only available to students not enrolled in the School of Business).

-ABA/STEP Program, Bachelor of Science, Business Administration
+Adult Professional Program, Bachelor of Science, Business Administration

-Objective: The Accelerated Business Administration (ABA)/STEP program offers a Bachelor of Science in Business Administration in an accelerated delivery format for students 23 years of age and older with previous college experience.
-Please contact the ABA/STEP Office for details.
+Objective: The Adult Professional Program, Business (APP) offers a Bachelor of Science in Business Administration in an accelerated delivery format for students 23 years of age and older with previous college experience.
+Please contact the APP- Business Office for details.

-Administrator: Director, ABA/STEP Program
+Administrator: Director, APP-Business

-Requirements: 51credits; completion of the prescribed courses; completion of the ETS Business Exam Core Courses:
+Requirements: 51 credits; completion of the prescribed courses; completion of the ETS Business Exam

-ACCT2060 Financial Accounting (3)

-ACCT2070 Managerial Accounting (3)

-BSNS3170 Computer Applications in Business (3)

-BSNS3030 Management Information Systems (3)

-- BSNS3220 Business Communication (3) - BSNS3330 Math for Business and Finance (3); or,

-MATH2240 Elementary Statistics (3)

-- BSNS3410 Business Law I (3)

-- BSNS3510 Principles of Marketing (3)

-- BSNS3640 Principles of Management (3)

-- BSNS3710 Financial Management (3)

-- BSNS3810 Business Ethics (3)

-- BSNS4690 Global Operations Management (3)

-- BSNS4980 Senior Seminar In Business (3)

-- ECON3410 Microeconomic Analysis (3)

-- ECON3420 Macroeconomic Analysis (3)

-Two electives offered by the Department of Business & Economics.
-(ECON1010 and ECON1050 cannot be used by as electives)

-If ACCT2060 was taken as a transfer course more than 5 years ago, and the student wishes to have it accepted as transfer credit, the student will be required to audit ACCT2060, Financial Accounting, before taking ACCT2070, Managerial Accounting.
-The student will also be required to adhere to the STEP attendance guidelines.
+ACCT2060 Financial Accounting (3)\ ACCT2070 Managerial Accounting (3) BSNS3170 Computer Applications in Business (3) BSNS3030 Management Information Systems (3) BSNS3220 Business Communication (3) BSNS3330 Math for Business and Finance (3); or, MATH2240 Elementary Statistics (3) BSNS3410 Business Law I (3) BSNS3510 Principles of Marketing (3) BSNS3640 Principles of Management (3) BSNS3710 Financial Management (3) BSNS3810 Business Ethics (3) BSNS4690 Global Operations Management (3) BSNS4980 Senior Seminar In Business (3) ECON3410 Microeconomic Analysis (3) ECON3420 Macroeconomic Analysis (3) Two prescribed electives offered by the Department of Business & Economics.
+(ECON1010 and ECON1050 cannot be used as electives) \If ACCT2060 was taken as a transfer course more than 5 years ago, and the student wishes to have it accepted as transfer credit, the student will be required to audit ACCT2060, Financial Accounting, before taking ACCT2070, Managerial Accounting.
+The student will also be required to adhere to the APP-Business attendance guidelines.
 Students will also be given the option of taking an exam to determine proficiency.
 If the student fails the exam, he or she will be required to register for ACCT2060, Financial Accounting.